 There have of course been a couple of compromises to account for the smaller and cheaper body.
 The electronic viewfinder, while offering a decent 2.36-million dot resolution, doesn’t match the 5.76m-dot viewfinder of its older (and more expensive) siblings.
 It’s also get a relatively pedestrian maximum frame-rate of 7fps – and although the possibility using 6K/4K Photo compensates a little, it’s unlikely to be a camera that's appealing to action shooters.

 Vloggers, on the other hand, will likely be very tempted.
 It's got several features which make it one of the best YouTube cameras around.
-There’s uncropped 4K/30p shooting, V-Log support, time-lapses, anamorphic 4K compatibility and more to lure in video shooters.
+It's also one of the best video cameras, thanks to its uncropped 4K/30p shooting, V-Log support, time-lapses, anamorphic 4K compatibility and more to lure in video shooters.
 The dual memory card slots and articulating screen also make sense in this scenario, while the wide-angle 20-60mm kit lens is also a bonus, too.

 Overall, we’ve got a camera here that ticks a heck of a lot of boxes.
 A full-frame sensor, a neat, ergonomically friendly body, excellent video specs and a host more besides.
 It feels very much like the camera that sees Panasonic finally finding its feet with the S series, and gives us hope that more is yet to come.